joseph-arnstein/My-Resturaunts/README.md

 ## description

-MyResturaunts is a project from the Epicodus Android course designed as a learning tool developed over the course of the 5-week class by the author with istruction from Epicodus course insructors and contributions from various peers.
+MyResturaunts is a project from the Epicodus Android course designed as a learning tool developed over the course of the 5-week class by the author with instruction from Epicodus course insructors and contributions from various peers.

 ## Installation Instructions